viking-sudo-rm/personal-website/content/post/the-wanderer/index.md

 the dear warband
 a wonderously high wall,
 snakingly woven.
-The warriors habe been snatched away
+The warriors have been snatched away
 by the honor of spears,
 slaughter-seeking weapons,
 that famous fate,